Caroilin and Jim Callery, Strokestown Park House

 In the 1970s houses such as Strokestown Park faced a precarious future and their value lay mostly in the adjoining land.
 In 1979 the house and estate were purchased by the Westward Garage Group and a chance discovery of boxes containing documents secured the fate of Strokestown Park.

 Jim Callery, the founder of the Westward Group, was exploring the house and uncovered letters and documents relating to the estate, most notably a letter from tenants in the townland of Cloonahee.
 Dated 1846, the letter was a plea to Denis Mahon to provide them with some form of relief as their potato crop had failed and their situation was desperate.
-The digitzed Cloonahee petition can be found on the Great Famine Voices website:
+The digitzed Cloonahee petition can be found on the Great Famine Voices introductory video:

 Realising the significance of the material, Jim had the foresight to recognise that Strokestown Park was a unique resource that spanned almost 350 years of Irish history.
 His company, the Westward Group, have supported this initiative since that day through a continuous programme of restoration work.
 This has included restoring the house and gardens and establishing the first Famine museum in Ireland in order to preserve and share this important part of our heritage.